15 Ways You're Using Your Dishwasher Wrong

 You might think you know how to load a dishwasher.
 How hard could it be, right?
-But just because it sounds simple enough doesn't mean there aren't mistakes you can—and likely do—make.
+But just because it sounds simple enough doesn't mean there aren't dishwashing mistakes you can—and likely do—make.
+And given that properly cleaning everything in your home is essential to fighting against the coronavirus, it's time to find out how to correct course immediately.
 From grouping plates by size to putting plastics on the bottom rack, these are the cardinal sins of dishwashing.
-It's time to find out how to correct course immediately!
-And for more ways to become a master in the kitchen, learn about the 20 Kitchen Tools You're Using All Wrong.
+And for how to properly clean the machine that cleans your dishes, check out A Cleaning Professional Explains How to Clean Your Dishwasher.

 Unless you're looking to ruin that wooden cutting board, don't even think about putting it in the dishwasher.
 The hot water can easily warp or crack that pricey kitchen tool.
 Instead, the U.S. Department of Agriculture (USDA) recommends washing your board in hot, soapy water after each use and then rinsing it with clear water and leaving it to air dry.